Use this self-start deployment guide as assistance through the deployment and migration process with Dialpad.

 An Office in Dialpad is simply a group of users within your Dialpad account.
 Commonly there is an Office created for each physical site or location that you have in your organization.

-When the organization's account is created, Dialpad will also create the first Office; this will be associated with the country that you entered as part of your account setup process.
-It will also be labeled as your Primary Office.
+When the organization's account is created, Dialpad will create the first Office, which will be associated with the country that you entered as part of your account setup process.
+It will be labeled as your Primary Office.

 Before you begin deploying, it is recommended to create all the additional Offices that will be needed.
-It’s best to create them all upfront, but if you’d like to have them created one at a time as needed that would be fine as well.
+It’s best to create them all upfront, but can be done at a time, as needed, also.